-The CDC estimates that nearly half a million Americans have Alpha-gal Syndrome (AGS), and Virginia stands out as one of the hardest-hit states in the nation.
-A 2023 study of laboratory testing by Thompson et al. found more than 1,500 suspected AGS cases in Bedford County, the second highest in the nation.
-The study also identified Charlotte County, Virginia, as having the highest rate of AGS in the nation (see map).
+A 2023 study of laboratory testing by Thompson et al. found more than 1,500 suspected AGS cases in Bedford County, the second-highest in the nation, and that Charlotte County, Virginia, had the highest AGS rate in the nation (see map).

 Common Symptoms Include: